How to Stay Healthy While Supporting Someone Through End-of-Life Care

 Nutrition, exercise, and sleep are likely not the priority when you are helping a loved one through —but that doesn’t mean they aren’t important.
 Keeping your body physically strong can help you breathe easier and maintain calm, stay focused and mentally sharp, and enable you to withstand the pressures of helping someone through end-of-life care.

-- Exercise.
-According to the American Heart Association, you should strive for 30 minutes a day, 5 days a week, of moderate to vigorous exercise.
+Exercise.
+According to the American Heart Association, you should strive for 150 minutes of moderate aerobic exercise per week and 75 minutes of vigorous aerobic exercise per week.
 Consult your doctor before beginning a new exercise plan.
 It could help provide you with additional energy and strength in your role as a caregiver.

-- Sleep.
+Sleep.
 The National Sleep Foundation recommends 7 to 9 hours of sleep each night for adults.
-They also acknowledge that 5 to 6 hours each night may be acceptable over short periods of time.
 If you have a medical condition such as sleep apnea, consult your doctor.
 If you plan on joining your loved one for overnight stays at an end-of-life care center, you may need to make special accommodations, such as bringing your CPAP machine (in the case of apnea).

 Stay strong emotionally